Technical Architecture

 fast,safe,oracle,adaptive).

-Bardiel is the smart client + oracle wrapper:
+Bardiel is the smart client and oracle wrapper that sits between agents and Cortensor.

 Normalizes incoming requests into a common task envelope.